postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Inviting collaborators to a Partner Workspace

 Workspace Admins, Partner Managers, and Partner Leads can invite partners to Partner Workspaces.
+Your team can invite 5 partners at no additional cost.
+To purchase additional partner licenses, contact your Postman Account Manager or [contact Postman support](https://www.postman.com/support/).

 > For more information on partner roles, see [Managing users and roles](#managing-users-and-roles).